snowman-repos/book/project_managers/README.md

-When discussing the pre-kickoff documents or doing group activities, arrange the seats in a circle (like a fishbowl) to give everyone in the group face-to-face contact and an opportunity to contribute.
 Of course, there’s no denying that an agenda and/or kickoff document are necessary to keep the activities on track.
 You can either use Usability.gov’s question-driven kickoff document or a more lightweight option, like Mozilla’s kickoff wiki or Pivotal Labs’ “Product Definition Exercise” (PDF).

 Adhering to a set of principles will keep you from going off track.
 Kevin Hoffman again provides a framework that will help whether your kickoff is in-person or remote: